 However, in order for these rights to be fully exercised and enjoyed upon, the usufruct agreement needs to be registered at the Land Office.
 With this, the property needs to have the proper title deed otherwise registration would not be possible.

 The agreement may identify a specific period of time for the usufruct to exist or it may be attached to the lifetime of the usufructuary.
 If there is no specific period of time then it is presumed that the agreement would be attached to the lifetime of the usufructuary.

 Responsibilities of the Usufructuary

-When the terms of the usufruct are agreed upon and is fully registered, the usufructuary is duty bound to commit to the responsibilities attached:
+When the terms of the usufruct are agreed upon and are fully registered, the usufructuary is duty bound to commit to the responsibilities attached:

-- He would be responsible in paying the duties and taxes along with the expenses in managing the property.
+- He would be responsible for paying the duties and taxes along with the expenses in managing the property.

 - He should also make sure that the property would be kept intact and in good condition and be returned to the grantor of the usufruct on the same condition.

 - Major alterations of the property is not allowed.

 - The owner of the property can compel the usufructuary to ensure the property.